armin-reichert/pacman/README.md

 What makes the game so entertaining is the individual behavior of each ghost when chasing Pac-Man.
 The red ghost (Blinky) attacks Pac-Man directly, the pink ghost (Pinky) tries to ambush Pac-Man, the orange ghost (Clyde) either attacks directly or rejects, depending on its distance to Pac-Man, and the cyan ghost (Inky) uses Blinky's current position to get in Pac-Man's way.

-To realize these different ghost behaviors each ghost has a map of functions mapping each state (*scattering*, *chasing*, *frightened*, ...) to the corresponding behavior implementation.
+To realize these different ghost behaviors each ghost has a map of functions mapping her state (*scattering*, *chasing*, *frightened*, ...) to the corresponding behavior implementation.
 In terms of OO design patterns, one could call this a *strategy pattern*.

 <img src="PacManDoc/pacman.png"/>